dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 ### Will imported respondents receive a confirmation email?

-No. If you import responses with an email column and map it to the Respondent email field, these respondents will not receive a [confirmation email](/articles/screendoor/your_form/confirmations.html#customizing-the-confirmation-email).
+No. Even if you import responses with an email column and map it to the Respondent email field, these respondents will not receive a [confirmation email](/articles/screendoor/your_form/confirmations.html#customizing-the-confirmation-email).